uomsystemsbiology/particle_dosimetry_reference_environment/README.md

 ### How do I use it?
-Once you have installed he above tools, open up a command prompt and type the following:
+Once you have installed the above tools, open up a command prompt and type the following:

 ```
 $ git clone https://github.com/uomsystemsbiology/reference_environment_template.git